Skip to Content

 • Failure to cohabitate

-Our Fort Mill divorce attorneys can determine if your marriage is eligible for annulment and if this process would be the right choice rather than a divorce.
-Call (803) 866-6030 today for any questions about divorce or annulment.
+Our divorce attorneys in Fort Mill can assess your eligibility for annulment and whether this process is a better fit than a divorce.
+Call (803) 866-6030 for answers to your questions about divorce or annulment.

 Understanding Child Support in South Carolina with a Family Divorce Lawyer

-Child support is a critical aspect of divorce, ensuring that children continue to have financial stability despite their parents' separation.
-In South Carolina, child support is calculated based on several factors, including each parent's income, custody arrangements, and the number of children involved.
-The aim is to balance the financial responsibilities so that the child's needs are met in both homes.
+Child support plays an important part in divorce, helping children maintain financial stability after separation.
+In South Carolina, courts calculate support based on each parent's income, custody, and the number of children involved.
+The goal is to meet the child's needs in both homes as fairly as possible.

 Navigating Alimony in Divorce Cases with a Divorce Lawyer Fort Mill